Catastrophic Emission of Charges from Near-Extremal Nariai Black Holes: Conclusion

 The mean number of spontaneously produced charges, i.e, the emission, exhibits exponentially enhanced emission in between two horizons.
-This catastrophic emission of exponentially exploding number of charges with energy larger than their chemical potentials is a consequence of the existence of two close horizons in the dS space, which strongly contrasts to two horizons of a near-extremal RN-dS black hole with the near-horizon geometry of $\mathrm{AdS}_2 \times \mathrm{S}^2$.
+This catastrophic emission of exponentially exploding number of charges with energy greater than their chemical potentials is a consequence of the existence of two close horizons in the dS space, which strongly contrasts to two horizons of a near-extremal RN-dS black hole with the near-horizon geometry of $\mathrm{AdS}_2 \times \mathrm{S}^2$.
 We argue that the dS space with two close horizons results in the catastrophic emission whereas the AdS space with two close horizons results in an exponentially bounded emission.
 However, a near-extremal charged Nariai black hole can end up to two different spacetimes depending on the charge-mass ratio of emitted particles.
-By emitting more heavy particles, the black hole loses more mass than charge and becomes the RN-dS black hole.
+By emitting more heavy particles, the black hole loses more mass than charge and becomes a nonextremal RN-dS black hole.
 Conversely, if the black hole emits light particles then, by losing more charge, it ends up to another black hole with one horizon and a naked singularity.
-The ``sufficient'' condition to avoid formation of naked singularity is $m > \sqrt2 q$, which can be obtained from the slope of the curve of $r_+ = r_c$ at the ultracold point.
-It is interesting to further study the exact evolution of Nariai black holes due to the pair production.
+The ``sufficient'' condition to avoid the formation of naked singularity is $m > \sqrt2 q$, which can be obtained from the minimum slope of $dQ/dM$ (the maximum slope of $dM/dQ$) of the curve of $r_+ = r_c$ at the ultracold point.